Introduction

 All RabbitMQ Topics will appear in the top monitoring pane.
 For example, in the picture above, all the RabbitMQ Topics are red, their Status has changed to FAILED and both Errors and Warnings columns are showing positive numbers.
 This was generated when the RabbitMQ server was shut down.
 All the details of the Errors and Warnings are always reported directly in the Neuron ESB Log Files as well as the Neuron ESB Windows Event Log as shown in the example below:

-Users can also access all the information exposed in the Endpoint Health Screen through an HTTP API URL http://{Machine}:51002/help/index#/EndpointHealth.
+Users can also access all the information exposed in the Endpoint Health Screen through an HTTP API URL https://{Machine}:51002/help/index#/EndpointHealth.

 Peregrine Connect Management Suite